 We have also increased the number of people with an annual review of their support in order to ensure this is meeting their needs.
 Review performance has increased from 70% in 2022/23 to 76% as at Quarter 3 of 2024/25.
-Latest benchmarking data from 2023-24 is provided below.
+Benchmarking data from 2023-24 is provided below, not reflecting our recent improvement.

-We have particularly prioritised timely reviews for people who the council are responsible for who live outside the local authority boundaries in closed settings such as residential care through ensuring that everybody receives a face-to-face visit.
+We have particularly prioritised timely reviews for people who the Council are responsible for who live outside the local authority boundaries in closed settings such as residential care through ensuring that everybody receives a face-to-face visit.